 - Complete a 52-week batterer intervention program.

-How Long Does a Domestic Violence Restraining Order Last?
+How Long Does a Domestic Violence Restraining Order Last in CA?

 Be aware, there is a difference between a “temporary” and “permanent” restraining order.
 A restraining order is temporary if it is issued prior to a hearing.
 A permanent order is a restraining order issued as a result of a hearing.